 Teachers already connect grammar and writing.

+Give yourself and your students credit: even if you are doubtful of grammar lessons, you probably connect grammar to writing.
 I’ve overheard ELA teachers say they don’t teach grammar, and I’m skeptical.
 True, grammar terminology may not be in every classroom, but grammar?
 When students write, they are using their grammatical knowledge to write, edit, and revise their papers.

 Something I reiterate with my students is that they know more grammar than they may believe.
 They understand most punctuation (commas and semicolons – a bit shaky) and capitalization rules.
 That’s grammar.